Airman: United States Air Force

 While at the rank of Airman, the duties of enlisted personnel include adjusting to the Air Force way of military life and becoming proficient in their Air Force duty specialties.
 Note that upon leaving basic training, all Airmen enter a period of many weeks or many months of training at Air Force schools in their duty specialties that they and the Air Force have selected for them depending on their aptitudes and interests, and the needs of the Air Force.
 For Airmen with high aptitudes, some of these training programs include more than one school and take a year or more to complete.

 Airmen are often nicknamed “mosquito wings" due to the insignia's resemblance to a mosquito's small wings.

+Army Air Corps

+From 1926 to 1941, the Army Air Corps served as the armed service for aviation, the now diminished service, referenced the term airman for its primary operating roles.
+In the former Army Air Corps the term of aviator applies to navigators, air crew, mechanics, flight instructors, nurses, chefs, and support personnel.
+Historically it is mentioned when referring to the Tuskegee Airman, which was a squadron of African American pilots in World War ᛁᛁ.
+By the end of World War ᛁᛁ the Army Air Corps would be diminished, and in 1947 the Air Force was founded and adopted the term of Airmen, and used it for members of its service.